RCmags/ServoFlappingControl/README.md

 # ServoFlappingControl
 This Arduino sketch is the servo controller for an RC ornithopter (Flapping MAV) powered and controlled by two servos.
-That is, each wing is flapped independently by one or more servos.
+Each servo is connected to a wing and flapped independently.

 The program is designed to receive 3 PWM inputs from an RC receiver (operating in MODE 2) and outputs 2 PWM signals that can be understood by off-the-shelft, hobby grade servos.
 The aileron (1) and elevator (2) channels are used to bias the dihedral angle of each wing, with the aileron rotating the wings in unison, while the elevator changes the dihedral angle.
 The throttle channel (3) control the amplitude of a fixed-frequency oscillation.
 There are 3 wave-forms the user can select: sine wave, triangle wave, and saw wave.